CLOVIS-AI/website/docs/website/docs/experience.md

 # Resume

 I'm a software engineer based in Bordeaux, France.
-I'm a native French speaker, and fluent English speaker.
+I'm a native French speaker and fluent English speaker.

 ## Professional experience